jeffhowarth/ee-edu/src/intro.md

 </center>

-## __task chains__
+## __task chain__

 The lowest branches of the tree are individual transformations, the foundational elements of a workflow.
-Higher branches of the tree often require linking together two or more transformations in __task chains__, where the output of one transformation becomes the input of another.
+Higher branches of the tree often require linking together two or more transformations as a __task chain__, where the output of one transformation becomes the input of another.

 <center>